by Andrea M. Darcy

 6. Your radar is off when it comes to sharing.

-Lacking personal boundaries can lead to over sharing private details of your life with people you just met, leaving you open to hurt and manipulation.
-Conversely, it can lead to not sharing enough with those who are trying to get close to you because you don’t know how to share your needs and wants and might suffer intimacy issues.
+You tend to overshare private details of your life with people you just met, leaving you open to hurt and manipulation.
+But then, when someone wants to be close with you, you panic.
+You don’t know how to share your needs and wants and might suffer intimacy issues.

 7. You are constantly the victim of situations.

-If you have no boundaries you might tend to feel hard done by because others will take advantage of you in both obvious and subtle ways.
-You might always feel overlooked or blamed at work, in your family, and in your social circles.
+This can mean you tend to feel hard done by, because others will take advantage of you in both obvious and subtle ways.
+Perhaps you you feel overlooked or blamed at work, in your family, and in your social circles.
 You might even be the sort of person that things always seem to go wrong for.

 8. You are a tiny bit annoyed most of the time.